iamsuryasonar/webdev-notes/React.md

 By leveraging the virtual DOM and the reconciliation process, React efficiently updates the UI in response to changes in the application state or props.
 This approach allows developers to build complex and dynamic user interfaces while maintaining high performance and responsiveness.

+### Q. React fiber?

+->  React Fiber is an internal reimplementation of the React reconciliation algorithm.
+It was introduced in React version 16 to enable more flexibility and improve the performance of React applications, especially for larger and more complex component trees.

+The primary goals of React Fiber include:

+Incremental Rendering: Fiber enables React to split the rendering work into smaller chunks, allowing the browser to handle other tasks like user input and keeping the application responsive during rendering.

+Prioritization and Scheduling: Fiber introduces the concept of priority levels to determine which updates are more important and should be processed first.
+This helps in providing smoother user experiences, especially in interactive applications.

+Error Boundaries: Fiber improves the error handling mechanism in React, allowing components to capture and handle errors in their subtree, preventing the entire application from crashing due to a single error.

+Improved Support for Asynchronous Rendering: Fiber facilitates the ability to pause, abort, or resume rendering, making it easier to handle asynchronous data fetching, animations, and other time-consuming tasks without blocking the main thread.

+While React Fiber introduced significant changes under the hood, it did not alter the public API of React, meaning that developers can continue using React as they did before.
+The primary purpose of React Fiber is to improve the performance and responsiveness of React applications, especially for complex UIs and heavy workloads, without requiring developers to rewrite their existing code.

+The introduction of React Fiber represents React's commitment to providing a more robust and efficient framework for building modern web applications, while maintaining the simplicity and declarative nature that has made React popular among developers.

 ### Q. ReactDOM.render()?